 Many mortgage companies are offering assistance - but BEWARE - most are only offering forbearance of payments.
 Forbearance means you don't have to make your payment for a few months, but it doesn't mean the scheduled payments are no longer owed.
 In fact, as soon as the forbearance is lifted in a few months, ALL the payments you’ve missed may be due in full.
 If you aren’t able to make all the payments at once, you’ll be in default and your house will go into foreclosure.

-While a foreclosure moratorium is in effect on federally-backed mortgages (Freddie Mac, Fannie Mae, and FHA loans) through December 31, 2020, that does not apply to all mortgages.
+While a foreclosure moratorium is in effect on federally-backed mortgages (Freddie Mac and Fannie Mae) through March 31, 2021, that does not apply to all mortgages.
 Not sure if your mortgage is owned by Fannie Mae or Freddie Mac?
 Find out at www.MakingHomeAffordable.gov.

 Payments on mortgages backed by Freddie Mac and Fannie Mae can be under Freddie Mac's COVID-19 Payment Deferral program for up to 12 months, with missed payments being added to the end of the loan.
 Fannie Mae has a similar COVID-19 Payment Deferral program.